 global.
 See also Required HDL Settings for Goto and From Blocks (HDL Coder).

-This block has a single, default HDL architecture.
+This block has one default HDL architecture.

 Number of input pipeline stages